 In keeping with the Vandenberg Facilities Excellence Standards, the aesthetics of the building reflect the California Mission Revival style and are conducive to the building’s residential character.
 For materials, we used a mixture of exposed block, stucco and Spanish style concrete roof tiling.
 Arched openings and engaged columns complete the architectural design.

-Interior colors choices create a warm and neutral scheme with the intent to provide an environment that’s welcoming, fun, energetic, and safe.
-We selected the floor and wall covering materials used throughout the facility for both their visual appeal and durability.
+Interior color choices create a warm and neutral scheme with the intent to provide an environment that’s welcoming, fun, energetic and safe.
+We selected the floor and wall covering materials used throughout the facility for their visual appeal and durability.